Jeeseung-Park/ViPLO/README.md

 ```

-**Step 3**: For generating fine-tuned detections and human pose (keypoints), we recommend just downloading pre-inferenced detection/keypoint proposals with the below script.
-Then you can **skip Steps 4 and 5**, which can take a long time.
+**Step 3**: For generating fine-tuned detections and human pose (keypoints), we recommend just downloading pre-inferenced detection/keypoint proposals with the script below.
+Then **you can skip Steps 4 and 5**, which can take a long time.
 ```.bash
 bash download/download_upt_weight.sh
 python upt/upt_generate_detection_hicodet.py --pretrained checkpoints/detr-r101-dc5-hicodet.pth --backbone resnet101 --dilation